Phineas/lanyard/README.md

 | 3      | Heartbeat | Clients should send Opcode 3 every 30 seconds (or whatever the Hello Opcode says to heartbeat at) | Send only        |

 ### Events
-Events are received on `Opcode 0: Event` - the event type will be part of the root message object under the `e` key.
+Events are received on `Opcode 0: Event` - the event type will be part of the root message object under the `t` key.

 #### Example Event Message Objects